nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 * each row is composed of various types: `Int` for the year, for example, or `Option[String]` for the description.
 * some of the more annoying corner cases of CSV are present: escaped double-quotes and multi-line rows.

-I have this data as a resource of this tutorial, so let's just declare it:
+I have this data as a resource, so let's just declare it:

 ```tut
 val rawData = getClass.getResource("/wikipedia.csv")